Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported

 Another possible cause of deviation from the T-F relation, which does not exclude a merger scenario, could be due to the formation of a bulge or pseudobulge \citep{T14}.
 If LCBGs are undergoing their final major burst of star formation while they build a bulge and transition to more quiescent S0 or dE-type galaxies, we may be able to see evidence of this transformation in their H \textsc{I} properties.
 Earlier-type spiral galaxies have higher mass-to-light ratios than later-type spirals, so their T-F relations tend to be flatter than the average T-F relation for spiral galaxies \citep{T14}.
 None of the LCBGs in our sample appear to have higher mass to light ratios than the T-F relation would suggest (see Figure \ref{fig:TF}), so we do not see evidence that the LCBGs in our sample have prominent bulges like Sa-type galaxies.

 As the LCBGs in our sample either follow the T-F relation or have the potential to evolve onto it once their blue luminosities fade due to decreased star formation activity, we can infer that the LCBGs in our sample are likely to be rotation-supported.
 An additional consideration to include in our analysis is the effect of velocity dispersion on the galaxies' rotation velocities.
-Since we measured the LCBGs' rotation velocities at the edges of the extent of the galaxies' H \textsc{I}, where their velocity dispersions are relatively low (see the Moment 2 maps in Figures \ref{fig:0119} - \ref{fig:mrk325}), the effects of velocity dispersions on the galaxies' rotation velocities are likely to be small.
+Since we measured the LCBGs' rotation velocities at the edges of the extent of the galaxies' H \textsc{I}, where their velocity dispersions are relatively low (see the Moment 2 maps in Figures \ref{fig:0119} - \ref{fig:mrk325}), the effects of velocity dispersions on the galaxies' rotation velocities that we have measured are not likely to be significant.